2eg4rizve/Event-Management/README.md

 •In project there are beautiful banner section. here we see different kind of picture and they come one by one automatically and also have carousel button.<br>

-•User can see service details when they are logged in in this site.<br>
+•User can see full  service details when they are logged in in this site.<br>

+•User can easily understand us by seeing About Session.<br>

+•User can easily know our Specialty by reading our Specialty option <br>

 •User can easily contact by using Contact Us session <br>

+•User can easily understand price list from Tier List Of Price <br>

+•Our website is very user friendly <br>

+•In our website we use deferent type of animation <br>

-•We have a blog section and this is private route. here people can see different kind of blog and comment.<br>
+•We have a Blog section and this is private route. here people can see different kind of blog and comment.<br>

-•We have album section , and only authenticated person see this beautiful section.here different type picture have . and they are divided by category<br>
+•We have Album section , and only authenticated person see this beautiful section.here different type picture have . and they are divided by category<br>

 •In project there are Festive section . where we discuss Foods , Drinks ,Music,Dance ,Fun , Games etc .<br>